cypherpulse/eKura-Smart-Contracts/README.md

 ## Overview

 eKura is a decentralized platform for managing university elections, built on Ethereum using Solidity and Foundry.
-It provides secure, transparent, and auditable election processes for student councils and other university organizations.
+It provides secure, transparent, and auditable election processes for student council, university  and organizations.

 ## Features